SecurityPadawan1138/lifesigns/README.md

 Upcoming Releases:
 11/27/2020:  Version: 1.0 will have better reporting.
-Also I'll try to extract the ping latency or get a Python module working to extract it.
+Also I'll try to extract the ping latency or get a Python module for pinging to work and extract the latency.